AideenM12/Joyce-English-School-MS4/README.md

 <img src="documentation/doc_images/homebtns-1.png" width="450" height="300" alt="home-page-buttons">

-* If the user is  signed in there are three call to action buttons, one which invites the user to make an article contribution, visit the articles page or visit the topics page to promote easy of use.
+* If the user is signed in there are three call to action buttons, one which invites the user to make an article contribution, visit the articles page or visit the topics page to promote ease of use.

 <img src="documentation/doc_images/homebtns-2.png" width="650" height="300" alt="home-page-buttons">